 Skip to main content

-Use the Deploy node wizard to provision a new blockchain full node onto one of your connected executors.
-The wizard has four steps; each step constrains the next, so options narrow as you progress.
+The Deploy node wizard provisions a new blockchain full node onto one of your connected executors.
+It has four steps — Target, Resources, Custom config, and Review — and each step constrains the next, so your options narrow as you go.
+The wizard only ever offers what the chosen executor declares: its chains, networks, clients, and versions.
+If a combination you want is missing, upgrade the executor first.

 Steps